Python-GIS-book/site/source/back-matter/md/glossary.md

 GitHub
   An online platform for collaborative development of {term}`software` based around the {term}`Git` {term}`version control` system.
 GitHub provides tools for collaboration, version control, issue tracking, and code review.

+Hillshade
+  A hillshade is a grayscale 3D-like representation of the terrain surface, created by simulating the effect of sunlight shining across the landscape.
+In GIS, hillshading is derived from a Digital Elevation Model (DEM) and is used to visualize topographic relief.
+The shading is based on specified azimuth (direction) and altitude (angle) of the light source, typically representing the sun.

 Hypsometric curve
   The distribution of area above a given elevation in an region analyzed using hypsometric analysis.
 This is effectively a cumulative distribution of area as a function of elevation.
 The areas and elevations in hypsometric curves are frequently normalized to allow comparison between regions and for calculating a {term}`hypsometric integral`.